-When you are running out of space on boot partition, this post shows how to extend C drive in Windows 7.
-Most of the time C drive will be the system and boot partition, extending these type of partitions was not easy in earlier Operating Systems ,but Windows 7 supports extending system or boot partition without any third party tools with built in disk management.
+When you are running out of space on the boot partition (usually C drive), this post will guide you how to extend C drive in Windows 7 without any software just by Disk Management tool.
+Be aware: you may need to delete the next partition of C drive, it could be your D drive.
+Mostly the C drive will be the system and boot partition, extending the boot partitions was not that easy in earlier Operating Systems, but Windows 7 and later Operating Systems such as Windows 8.1 and 10 added the support in extending the system or boot partition without any third party tools with built-in disk management.

-It’s recommended to take backup before continue following steps, but it never fails.
+It’s recommended to take backup of C drive and your Operating System before continue following steps, but it never fails.

 1) Extending to unallocated space

 2) Mounting in to empty NTFS folders in different partitions.

 None of the methods require to convert the disk to ‘dynamic disks’, so do it with the basic disk type.

 1) If you have two partitions C and D, D partitions should be deleted to create unallocated space next to C drive.

 Make sure to take backup of your data on D before deleting it.